 The first school in the area was taught by Revolutionary War soldier Christopher Darrow.
 As the area’s population increased each local hamlet provided a schoolhouse for their children.
-On June 10, 1946, multiple schoolhouses consolidated into a Union Free District.
+In 1946, multiple schoolhouses consolidated into a Union Free District.
 In 1958, Tri-Valley became a central school district.

-The Tri-Valley school building is a unique K-12 facility all on one campus, which also includes the Iatauro Sports Complex, an administration building, a maintenance building and two greenhouses.
-The district’s technology capacity connects students and teachers with considerable resources and opportunities within and beyond the school walls.
+The Tri-Valley school building is a K-12 facility all on one campus, which also includes the Iatauro Sports Complex, an administration building, a maintenance building and two greenhouses.

 Through the years, Tri-Valley has benefited from the work of many Board of Education members, administrators, faculty and staff.
 Strong community support is a hallmark of the district.